PAYDAY$

 Your children are watched in your home or theirs, requiring you to cover basic expenses.

-Child care accounts for nearly 26% of the Household Survival Budget and is often the single largest expense for ALICE families.
+Child care accounts for nearly 23% of the Household Survival Budget and is often the second most expensive item in the ALICE family budget, after the cost of housing.
 While there are subsidies for working families, some ALICE households exceed the eligibility threshold.
-Learn More

 Bus